simgrid/simgrid/docs/source/Design_goals.rst

 based on standard system threads from the libstdc library.
 They are usually better supported by external debuggers and profiling tools, but less efficient.
-The most efficient factories use non-preemptive mechanisms, such as SysV's ucontexts, boost's context, or our own hand-tuned implementation, that is written in assembly language.
+The most efficient factory use a non-preemptive mechanism that is written in assembly language and hand-tuned.
 This is possible because a given actor is never interrupted between consecutive simcalls in SimGrid.

 .. image:: img/design-scheduling-wallclock.svg